Protected areas of Johor: Tanjung Piai National Park

 Tanjung Piai National Park is situated on the southernmost tip of mainland Asia (1.267530°N 103.510265°E).
 Its name is derived from an indigenous wild fern, piai raya (Acrostichum aureum) and piai iasa (Acrostichum speciosum).
 It is famous as a feeding ground for migratory birds like the sandpiper, Eurasian whimbrel, common redshank, greenshank and grey plover.
 It has also been gazetted as a Ramsar site.
 Besides migratory birds, it is also a haven for mangrove crabs, mudskippers and crab-eating macaques.

 Pulau Kukup National Park

 Pulau Kukup National Park comprises 15 km2 of mangrove and mudflats.
 It is situated close to Tanjong Piai National Park (1.319616°N 103.427353°E).

-Mersing Marine Park
+Sultan Iskandar Marine Park

-Mersing Marine Park consists of 13 South China Sea islands off the east coast of mainland Johor (2.295528°N 104.116058°E).
+The Sultan Iskandar Marine Park consists of 13 South China Sea islands off the east coast of mainland Johor (2.295528°N 104.116058°E).
 The islands are Pulau Harimau, Pulau Mensirip, Pulau Goal, Pulau Besar, Pulau Tengah, Pulau Hujong, Pulau Rawa, Pulau Tinggi, Pulau Mentinggi, Pulau Sibu, Pulau Sibu Hujung, Pulau Pemanggil and Pulau Aur.
 These islands are situated south of the more famous Pulau Tioman in Pahang.